SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

 ## Using web part in SharePoint

 1. Go to a site where you want to test the web part.
-We did deploy web part using the tenant scoped deployment option, so it will be availalbe on any site.
+We did deploy web part using the tenant scoped deployment option, so it will be available on any site.
 1. Create a new modern page to the site or edit existing page
 1. Use search term `Graph` in the web part picker to find your web part

     ![web part picker](../../../images/graph-helloworld-webpart-picker.png)

-1. Choose **MyFirstGraphWebPart** from the list and notice how the web part renders the latest 5 emails from the current user using information from the Microsoft Graph API
+1. Choose **MyFirstGraphWebPart** from the list and notice how the web part renders the latest five emails from the current user using information from the Microsoft Graph API

     ![web part picker](../../../images/graph-helloworld-webpart-on-page.png)